apsara-stack/terraform-provider-apsarastack/website/docs/d/images.html.markdown

 # apsarastack\_images

 This data source provides available image resources.
-It contains user's private images, system images provided by Alibaba Cloud, other public images and the ones available on the image market.
+It contains user's private images, system images provided by Apsarastack Cloud, other public images and the ones available on the image market.

 ## Example Usage